Kindergarten Registration is OPEN!

 Parent contact

 SDoL recognizes that easing burdens on families can allow students to concentrate on school, rather than pressures at home.
-Sometimes, an SFRS will contact parents to learn more about what, if any, barriers to learning students are facing outside of the classroom.
+Sometimes, a social worker will contact parents to learn more about what, if any, barriers to learning students are facing outside of the classroom.

 Home visits

-Time spent with families in their homes can help an SFRS understand their unique challenges and devise plans to help overcome them.
+Time spent with families in their homes can help a social worker understand their unique challenges and devise plans to help overcome them.

 Community referrals

-As School Social Workers and Licensed Professional Counselors, the SFRS can direct students and their families to other community agencies that can help with some of these family issues, like mental health, nutrition, job searches, income support and addiction.
+As School Social Workers and Licensed Professional Counselors, the social worker can direct students and their families to other community agencies that can help with some of these family issues, like mental health, nutrition, job searches, income support and addiction.

 Agency transition

-What to know about working with an SFRS
+What to know about working with a social worker

 They serve entire families.
 These professionals are not just in the schools to meet student needs.
 They want to know your personal and family goals.
 They are here to make your entire family a success!

 Their work is confidential.
-An SFRS is either a licensed social worker bound by the National Association of Social Workers Code of Ethics or a licensed professional counselor bound by the American Counseling Association Code of Ethics and adheres to a code of ethics that includes guidelines on confidentiality.
-Typically, an SFRS will not share the substance of their conversations with students and families with anyone else—including other school personnel.
+A social worker is either a licensed social worker bound by the National Association of Social Workers Code of Ethics or a licensed professional counselor bound by the American Counseling Association Code of Ethics and adheres to a code of ethics that includes guidelines on confidentiality.
+Typically, a social worker will not share the substance of their conversations with students and families with anyone else—including other school personnel.

 They can support students to attend school regularly.
 Issues at home can become a major barrier to students’ attendance at school.
-An SFRS can address those barriers and reassure students that it is ok to be in school.
+A social worker can address those barriers and reassure students that it is ok to be in school.
 That can go a long way toward helping a child succeed.

-Make a confidential request to speak with the Student & Family Resource Specialist about your family's needs.
+Make a confidential request to speak with the social worker about your family's needs.

 • Please explain in what way you would like assistance from your child's SFRS.